-Instagram has matured considerably in the last few years.
-The platform's user community is large, diverse, and highly active.
-There’s little debate now that it can be a great creative and professional avenue for photographers.
+Instagram has matured considerably, with a user community that is large, diverse, and highly active.
+There’s little debate now that it can be a creative outlet and professional avenue for photographers.

 Whether you want to use your DSLR exclusively or are open to taking spontaneous photos with your phone's camera, Instagram is a useful tool for sharing photos, finding inspiration, and promoting your photography business.
 It now has over 300 million users so there’s no shortage of powerhouse creatives, potential collaborators, and prospective clients within reach.